actionml/universal-recommender/README.md

 * It includes a fallback to some form of item popularity when there is not other information known about the user.
 * All of the above can be mixed into a single query for blended results and so the query can be tuned to a great many applicaitons.

+###Biases

+These take the form of boosts and filters where a neutral bias is 1.0.
+The importance of some part of the query may be boosted by a positive non-zero float.
+If the bias is <= 0 it is considered a filter&mdash;meaning no recommendation is made that lacks the filter value(s).
+Although filters may be applied to any biasable data they make the most sense with metadata.
+For instance it may make sense to show only "electronics" recommendations when the user is viewing an electroncs product.
+Biases are often applied to a list of data, for instance the user is looking at a video page with a cast of actors.
+The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recs with the current cast boosted by 0.5.
+This cousl be said to show similar item recs but use the cast in the query in a way that is not to over power the similar items (since by default they have a neutral 1.0 bias).

 ###Engine.json

 This file allows the user to describe and set parameters that control the engine operations.
 Some of the parameters work as defaults values for every query and can be overriden in an individual query or added to in the query.